2 Rules for Better Content Creation

 What problems can I fix for my audience?

-The golden rule is to acquire better knowledge of your customer persona, find out all about their needs, and how to connect with them.
+The golden rule is to acquire a better knowledge of your customer persona, find out all about their needs, and how to connect with them.
 Doing so will give you more space to develop your products and adapt them to your lead’s desideratum.

 To do so, start by creating your user pen portrait.